Knapstad/knapstad.dev/src/assets/articles/MakingAExternalLinkSerialiserForSanityInVue.md

 If you look inside 'marks' you will find 'annotations', this is where the link type lives.
 And this is the one we would like to change to get the "open in a new window" functionality.
-We need to add an attribute to the objevct and we do this in the feilds-array.
+We need to add an attribute to the object and we do this in the fields-array.
-The new feild needs a title, a name and a type.
+The new field needs a title, a name and a type.
 The title is what is displayed in the sanity studio.
 And the name is the key used in the portable text.
-So well add 'Open in new window' as the title and'newtab' as the name.
+So well add 'Open in new window' as the title and 'newtab' as the name.
 As for the type we'll set 'boolean' this gives the user a toggle to set when adding the url.
-This is what our new feild looks like.
+This is what our new field looks like.
 ```js
 {
   title: 'Open in new window',